 - Rhetoric and Academic German

 - Translation: English to German

 Non-credit internships are available on a limited basis.
-Internships may be possible in schools (teaching English), the university clinic, government, cultural organizations, and businesses.
+Potential internship placements include schools (teaching English), the university clinic, government, cultural organizations, and businesses.

-You will live in a single room in the German Studentenwohnheime (student residences), within halls or suites alongside German and/or other international students.
+Students live in a single room in the German Studentenwohnheime (student residences), within halls or suites alongside German and/or other international students.
 You may eat in student restaurants and/or prepare your own meals in the kitchens in the student residences.
-You will receive a stipend to cover your meals and housing.
+Students receive a stipend to cover meals and housing.